george-a-shoemaker/george-a-shoemaker.github.io/personal-blog/_posts/2022-04-01-showing-up.markdown

 > Showing up is 80% of life. – [Woody Allen][woody-allen]{{ site.blank-target }}

-This is a popular addage among my mother's generation and I credit her with sharing it with me.
+This is a popular adage among my mother's generation and I credit her with sharing it with me.
 You might hear variations of it that replace the word *life* with *success*.

 I prefer *life* because it feels more individual — we get to make choices to shape our own lives.
 Whereas *success* invokes criteria impressed upon us by our upbringing and society.
 And depending on what criteria you've internalized, *success* might be overrated.